TobiasVanDyk/Teensy4-USB-Audio-DAC-and-Volume-Control/README.md

 Left: Case bottom houses the Teensy 4.0 and the PCM5102 DAC.
 The case lid holds the 64x48 OLED, optionally 3 pushbuttons, and the rotary encoder.

-Middle: All wired up - I decided to discard the three pushbuttons - they add little functionality.
+Right: All wired up - I decided to discard the three pushbuttons - they add little functionality.
 May add them again at a later stage.

-Right: Finished - but it deserves a proper aluminium knob instead of a toothpase cap.
+Bottom: Finished - but it deserves a proper aluminium knob instead of a toothpase cap.

 <p align="center">
 <img src="Case1.jpg" width="300" />